 Kyle bought a used ostrich egg incubator on Craigslist and then had it modified to hold 900 chicken eggs.
 He and Christi only incubate eggs from the top 10 percent of their breeding stock.

 Which matters most, the chicken or the egg?
-To help with that question, The New Pioneer turned to Christi and Kyle Reilly who not only raise chickens but breed them.
+To help with that question, we turned to Christi and Kyle Reilly who not only raise chickens but breed them.
 Their interest in chickens started when they were looking for a way to use the leftovers after harvesting their microgreens.
 They had specific goals in mind.

 “We wanted a closed loop on the waste side of the microgreen business as well as dual-purpose birds.
 We knew that chickens could eat the by-products and give us eggs, and when the hens retired from their egg career, that they should have enough meat on them to be worth eating,” explained Kyle.
 “Today, commercially raised chickens are single-purpose birds, raised for either meat or eggs, and they are bred to produce the greatest number of eggs or to be ready to butcher in the shortest amount of time.”